-Next, locate the remaining T-joints.
-Place springs into the V-rings just left of the T-joints, and stretch the springs until they reach the frame holes just left of the T-joints.
+Locate the remaining T-joints.
+Place a spring into the V-ring just left of each of the T-joints, and stretch the spring until it reaches the frame hole just left of the T-joint.

-Pro-Tip: Starting from a previously placed spring, count the number of v-rings and frame holes to ensure they are ligning up.
+Pro-tip: Starting at an already placed spring, count the v-rings and frame holes to make sure everything is aligned properly.